apache/apisix-website/blog/en/blog/2023/07/05/weekly-report.md

 image: https://static.apiseven.com/uploads/2023/07/03/o1PFlwn0_%E7%A4%BE%E5%8C%BA%E5%8F%8C%E5%91%A8%E6%8A%A5-%E5%85%AC%E4%BC%97%E5%8F%B7%E5%A4%B4%E5%9B%BE-%E8%8B%B1%E6%96%87.png
 ---

-> We have recently fixed and improved some features of Apache APISIX, please read this blog for details!
+> We have recently fixed and improved some features of Apache APISIX, including optimizing Prometheus, fixing the `body-transformer` and `log-rotate` plugins, and adding an `annotation` to allow rewriting of the response header.
+For more details, please read this bi-weekly report.
 Meanwhile, We are pleased to present Apache APISIX 3.4.0 with exciting new features and performance improvements.

 <!--truncate-->